 Now let’s look at another example where we subtract the same number from each term in the sequence, making the common difference negative.

--> First let’s identify the common difference between each number in the sequence.
+Step 1: First let’s identify the common difference between each previous term and each subsequent term of the sequence.
 Notice each term in the sequence is being subtracted by 3.
+Therefore, our common difference for this sequence is -3, negative, because we are subtracting.

 Practice Questions:

-A software engineer charges $100 for the first hour of consulting and $50 for each additional hour.
-How much would 500 hours of consultation cost?
+4. A software engineer charges $100 for the first hour of consulting and $50 for each additional hour.
+How much would 500 hours of the consultation cost?

 Solutions: